Equivariant $K$-theory, affine Grassmannian and perfection: Fixed-point schemes and traces from equivariant K -theory

 is the representation ring of the Levi quotient $L = L_{\mu}$ of $P$.
 This indeed matches $\Z[t_1^{\pm 1}, \dots, t_n^{\pm 1}]^{W_{\mu}}$.
 Thus $K^G_0(X, k) = k[t_1^{\pm 1}, \dots, t_n^{\pm 1}]^{W_{\mu}}$, giving the desired presentation.
 In particular, this ring is reduced and normal.

+For the final term, we argue by classical algebraic geometry.
 Over a geometric point $s \in \s$, the reduced fiber of $K^G_0(X, k)$ consists of finitely many points labelled by the set $\Eig^{\mu}_s$ of $\mu$-partitions of the multiset of roots of $s$ (regarded as a symmetric polynomial).
-Similarly, the reduced fiber of $\Fix_{\s}(Y)$ over $s$ consists of finitely many points labelled by the same set $\Eig^{\mu}_s$, as these are the fixed points of (any) regular lift $g_s \in G$ of $s$.
+Similarly, the reduced fiber of $\Fix_{\s}(X)$ over $s$ consists of finitely many points labelled by the same set $\Eig^{\mu}_s$, as these are the fixed points of (any) regular lift $g_s \in G$ of $s$.
 Now, $\tr^{\red}_{\s}: \Fix^{\red}_{\s}(X) \to \Spec K^G_0(X)$ is a well-defined map of (affine) schemes over $\s$.
 It induces a bijection on geometric points, as this it the case fiberwise over $\s$.
-Since both sides are reduced and the target is normal (it is the spectrum of a localized polynomial ring), we deduce that the whole composite \eqref{equation: trace map for partial flag varieties} is an isomorphism.
+Since both sides are reduced and the target is normal (it is the spectrum of a localized polynomial ring), we deduce that it is an isomorphism.
+Hence the whole composition in the statement is an isomorphism, finishing the proof.